-Most people believe that sociopaths are dangerous criminals and, while that maybe true, there are many sociopaths that are not.
-You may not realize this but you probably are working with one.
+Most people believe that sociopaths are dangerous criminals, and while that may be true, there are many sociopaths who are not.
+You may not realize this, but you probably are working with one.
 While a licensed professional can truly diagnose this disorder, the following are characteristics of a sociopath at work:

 1. Is a Great Charmer

 Sociopaths are just like you or I. They blend in and are very friendly, charismatic, and dynamic.
 They are great communicators and rarely are lost for words.
 They disguise themselves behind their charm to get what they want.

 They are great con artists, and because of their gift of gab, they get their own way.
 Be wary of co-workers who like to hear themselves talk and try to use charm to get what they want.

 According to my Psychology Today colleague, Dr. Seth Meyers, a clinical psychologist with the L.A.
 County Department of Mental Health, sociopaths have “a sense of entitlement... that stems from an underlying sense of rage.”
 It enables them to “act out in whichever way they happen to choose at that time.
 Everything is up for grabs with sociopaths, and nothing is off-limits.”